COLUMBIA — The UM System Board of Curators voted Thursday to raise the prices of housing and dining plans again at all four of its universities.

 The board unanimously approved revisions to the 2026-2027 academic calendar as part of the consent agenda.

-Among the changes was the elimination of Reading Day, known by many students as "Stop Day," for the fall 2026 semester due to a calendar conflict.
+Among the changes was the elimination of Reading Day, known by many students as "Stop Day," for the fall 2026 semester due to a calendar conflict, a change previously approved by University administrators.

 Reading Day is a day without classes that falls on the final Friday of the semester, and its elimination for fall 2026 brings three campuses back into compliance with UM System rules after the Missouri General Assembly passed a law that makes Veterans Day a paid holiday for the UM System.